 Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 When choosing the perfect vacation spot, we often look to small towns instead of big cities, and New England often wins out over the rest of the country.
-The northern Berkshires is one of our favorite New England destinations.
+The Berkshires of Massachusetts is one of our favorite New England destinations.
 Why?
-It’s got more than its fair share of world-class art experiences and that quintessential New England charm that our family can’t get enough of.
-Care to explore the creative side of the northern Berkshires with us?
-These are our favorite kid-friendly art museums in the Berkshires of Massachusetts.
+Because it’s a mecca for both outdoor adventures and cultural experiences.
+We also can’t get enough of that quintessential New England charm, which is why we’re always exploring and relaxing in the Berkshires.
+Care to explore the creative side of the Berkshires with us?
+These are our favorite kid-friendly museums in the Berkshires of Massachusetts.

 While the exhibitions at MASS MoCA are thoroughly contemporary, they’re housed in an ancient, converted factory complex.
 The juxtaposition of old and new is so startling and beautiful!
 MASS MoCA is also huge – boasting more than 110,000 square feet of gallery space.
 Give yourself plenty of time to wander throughout the sprawling chambers and hidden nooks.
 There’s even a old hallway that sings to you as you walk through it.